Flexibility in Attendance/Assignments

 - Whether a drop, withdraw or incomplete may be appropriate based on the student’s situation.

 The parameters of this accommodation need to be worked out on an individual basis between the professor and student, based on the structure and requirements of the class.
-This accommodation depends upon a partnership between the student and professor though Disability Resources will assist in facilitating or advising throughout this process.
+This accommodation depends upon a partnership between the student and professor though the Office of Accessible Education will assist in facilitating or advising throughout this process.

 - This accommodation is not a blanket reason to miss class or miss assignment due dates.